PHI 511: Foundations of Public Health

 This interdisciplinary core course examines public health and healthcare in the US and globally using a social justice lens and emphasizing the interconnectedness of population and individual health.
 Using public health and healthcare delivery as the overarching framework, the course will cover foundational elements of public health, including, but not limited to, its history and impact, the importance of health equity and human rights, and how racism manifests and is perpetuated within public health and healthcare systems.
 The course will instill a public health mindset for the entering MPH cohort by having students work together on group projects related to current public health issues.

-Meagan Brown, Lecturer
+Meagan Brown, Epidemiology

 PHI 512: Analytic Skills for Public Health I